AgentHub

 ChatGPT

-Codex and agent features sit inside the broader ChatGPT workspace, so coding stays next to research, writing, and connectors.
+Codex, plugins, annotations, and Sites sit inside the wider ChatGPT workspace, so coding can connect to research, writing, dashboards, and shared artifacts.

 Claude

-Claude Code is the sharper path when a smaller technical group wants terminal-centric depth and is willing to pay for expert seats.
+Claude Code plugins are the stronger path when a smaller technical group wants terminal-centric depth and reusable engineering standards.

 coding-path